 1. Employees desiring insurance coverage shall complete an application at commencement of employment.
 Employees declining coverage shall sign a waiver of coverage at commencement of employment.

-2. The Employer shall immediately inform the Finance Director's Office in writing when an employee is:
+2. The Employer shall immediately inform the Auditor's Office in writing when an employee is:

 a. separated from service;